Read about Platform tennis in the ADDvantage Magazine

 In April 2015, the USPTA Executive Committee voted to incorporate the Professional Platform Tennis Association into the USPTA.
 After careful consideration, the PPTA membership determined that since its mission is to promote and grow the standards of the Professional Platform Tennis Association, its members would be best served by combining with the larger USPTA organization.
 The PPTA has voted to dissolve and its assets, programs, certification process and mission will be borne by the USPTA.
 The USPTA will assist with administrative functions such as dues collection, and handle certification and education responsibilities for platform tennis-teaching professionals.

-USPTA Professionals will be encouraged to become certified platform tennis professionals, and platform tennis professionals will be encouraged to become USPTA-certified.
+USPTA Professionals will be encouraged to become certified platform tennis professionals on top of their existing tennis certification.

 - There is only one membership fee, whether you are certified as a tennis-teaching professional, platform professional or both.